Palolem Beach

-Palolem Beach is situated in Canacona in southern Goa, India.
-The beach attracts many international tourists, mainly during the winter season between November and March.
-It is considered to be one of the region's most beautiful beaches.
+Palolem Beach is in Canacona in Kushavati district, Goa, India.

 Overview

 Palolem Beach is largely unspoiled and is inhabited by both local fishermen and by foreign tourists, who live in shacks along the shore or in the main village itself.
 It is about one mile (approximately 1.61 km) long and is crescent-shaped; one can view the entire beach from either end.
 Both ends of the beach consist of rocks jutting out into the sea.
 The depth of the sea increases gradually, being shallowest at the northern end of the beach, making it safe for average swimmers, and the currents are not fast.